GraphWalker/graphwalker-project/graphwalker-core/README.md

 ### License
-GrapWalker is using the [MIT license].
+GraphWalker is using the [MIT license].

 [GraphWalker 2]:https://github.com/KristianKarl/GraphWalker